hbenali/exoplatform.github.io/docs/guide/developer-guide/simple-integration/event-listeners.md

         }
       }
     ```
-3. Add the needed configuration to activate this listener, and specify the name of the event that it will be listening to :
+3. Add the needed configuration to activate this listener, and specify the name of the event that it will be listening to, by creating file `configuration.xml in $EXO_HOME/sources/custom-extension/services/src/main/resources/conf/portal/` :
     ```xml
       <?xml version="1.0" encoding="UTF-8"?>
       <configuration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"